 See a list of the University of Findlay's Student Clubs and Organizations here.

-- c.
+c.
 Employee.
-An individual employed by the University of Findlay, including both full and part-time employees, administrators, faculty members, teachers, consultants, student employees, and graduate assistants. - d.
-Alumni.
-An individual who is a graduate or former student of the University of Findlay.
+An individual employed by the University of Findlay, including both full and part-time employees, administrators, faculty members, teachers, consultants, student employees, and graduate assistants.